Your spit not only softens your food—emerging research suggests it can help maintain your overall health.

 In fact, decades-old research published in the New England Journal of Medicine provided evidence that the molecules found in saliva are actually connected to HIV.

-And for diabetes patients, saliva may provide a non-invasive and less costly way to measure blood sugar levels and test for diabetes, at least according to research from Purdue University.
+And for Cushing’s disease patients, saliva may provide a non-invasive and less costly way to measure cortisol levels as a test to help its diagnosis.
+There is research underway to measure glucose levels in saliva to help in diabetes management, at least according to research from Purdue University.

 In all, oral fluid diagnostics are growing in popularity across the healthcare industry, as dentists and other medical professionals seek to expand and improve preventative medicine.